Work with an AI/BI Genie space

 Preview

-AI/BI Genie is a no-code interface powered by DatabricksIQ that allows business users to conduct self-serve data analytics using natural language.
 Domain experts, such as data analysts, configure Genie spaces with datasets, sample queries, and text guidelines to help Genie translate business questions into analytical queries.
 After set up, business users can ask questions and generate visualizations to understand operational data.
-Genie continuously updates its semantic knowledge as your data changes and users pose new questions.
-See DatabricksIQ-powered features.
+You can continuously update Genie’s semantic knowledge as your data changes and users pose new questions.
+For additional information about DatabricksIQ, see DatabricksIQ-powered features.

 Example use cases